 The so-called Fosen-Linjen Saga has finally come to its long-awaited end by the judgment of the Norwegian Supreme Court of 27 September 2019, more than 6 years after the company AtB tendered for the procurement of ferry services between Brekstad and Valset in the County of Trøndelag.

 The contract was initially awarded to the company Norled.
 The competitor, Fosen-Linjen, which was ranked as the runner-up, claimed Norled had been awarded the contract unlawfully, and managed to stop the signing of the contract through interim measures.
 In the interim measures procedure two errors were identified by the courts:

-- 2. AtB had not verified the viability in Norled’s offer regarding fuel consumption (which was part of the criteria “environment”).
+- AtB had not verified the viability in Norled’s offer regarding fuel consumption (which was part of the criteria “environment”).

 As a result of this, AtB decided to cancel the tender procedure, and restart the whole process.